rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ### Licensing

-Broadband CM HAL implementation is expected to released under the Apache License 2.0.
+Broadband CM HAL implementation is expected to be released under the Apache License 2.0.

 The full licence text is in `LICENSE`, with attribution in `NOTICE` and the copyright statement in `COPYING`; all three are linked into `docs/pages/` so the generated documentation carries them.